VitorInacioBorges/Java_Algorithms/README.md

 ## Java Algorithms

-A repository that stores famous algorithms made exclusively with Java It includes algorithms such as:
+A repository that stores famous algorithms made exclusively with Java It includes some practicing exercises about:
 - Binary Search;
 - Selection Sort;
+- Recursive Functions;
 - (Still Updating);